 At the same time of the Nike Roshe release, Adidas (Nike’s #1 competitor) was struggling to stay ahead of their successful competitors.
 A year later, however, (in 2013) Adidas released a new cushioning technology they called’ Boost.

-Adidas Boost sneakers featured tiny pellets (located in the midsole) called, “foam capsules,” that worked together to create a comfortable fit and high-energy return while being worn.
+Adidas Boost sneakers featured tiny pellets (midsole), the “foam capsules,” that created a comfortable fit and high-energy return while on foot.

 The true success of this technology, however, came when Kanye West decided to leave Nike and partner with Adidas to design the Yeezy Boost sneaker.
-The result of this release, back in February 2015, consisted of a social media frenzy as it was marketable to Kanye’s fans, Adidas Boost fans, and sneakerheads alike.
+The result of this release, back in February 2015, was a social media frenzy as it appealed to Kanye’s and Adidas Boost fans.